Speakers, faculty, and presenters

 Plenary 2: Gendered Planet: Ethics, Ecology, and Equity

 Reyna Crow began her career as an activist at the age of 7, when she began tabling with the International Committee Against Racism.
 After decades of experience advocating for animals and working on environmental issues, she found herself "disabled" due to violence, and began to learn how to advocate for other women coping with crime related trauma, which all too often was being exacerbated by the service providers who were supposed to help them.
-Crow lives in Duluth, Minnesota where she founded both the Northwoods Wolf Alliance and Idle No More Duluth in 2012.
-Her work with Idle No More and contact with numerous survivors of the trafficking hub that has operated out of the Twin Ports of Duluth, MN and Superior, WI for generations has led to a current focus on meeting with Indigenous survivors to support them in developing a grassroots network of safety and support that is culturally appropriate and led by the survivors themselves.
-Crow is also serving as Campaign Manager for the effort to elect Ray "Skip" Sandman, an Anishinaabeg elder, to represent the 8th Congressional District of Minnesota.
+Crow lives in Duluth, Minnesota where she founded both the `Northwoods Wolf Alliance’ and `Idle No More Duluth’ in 2012.
+Her work with `Idle No More’ and contact with numerous survivors of the trafficking hub that has operated out of the Twin Ports of Duluth, MN and Superior, WI for generations has led to a current focus on meeting with Indigenous survivors to support them in developing a grassroots network of safety and support that is culturally appropriate and led by the survivors themselves.
+Crow is also assisting with the launch of `Duluth Save the Kids’ and is a foster parent.

 Greta Gaard is Professor of English at the University of Wisconsin–River Falls.
 She is the author of The Nature of Home (2007) and Ecological Politics: Ecofeminists and the Greens (1998), editor of Ecofeminism: Women, Animals, Nature (1993), and co-editor of Ecofeminist Literary Criticism (1998) and International Perspectives in Feminist Ecocriticism (Routledge 2013).
 Her essays have appeared in American Quarterly, DEP: Deportate, Esuli e Profughe, Ecozon@, Feminismos, Environmental Ethics, The Ecologist, Ethics & the Environment, Hypatia, Interdisciplinary Studies on Literature and Environment, Signs, World Literature, and other volumes of feminist, environmental, queer, and cultural studies research.
 She is actively involved in MN350.Org, MN Voters for Animal Protection, OutFront Minnesota, BareBones Productions, and Common Ground Meditation Center.